COSSAS/SOARCA/documentation/content/en/docs/core-components/executer.md

     * yara

 ### Native capabilities
 The Executor will select a module which is capable of execution the command and pass the detail to it.
+The capability selection is performed on the basis of the agent-type (see [Agent and Target Common Properties](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/cs01/security-playbooks-v2.0-cs01.html#_Toc152256509) in the CACAO 2.0 spec).
+The convention is that the agent type must equal `soarca-<capability identifier>`, e.g. `soarca-ssh` or `soarca-openc2-http`.

-The results will be returned to the decomposer.
+The result of the step execution will be returned to the decomposer.
 Result can be output variables or error status.

 ### MQTT executor -> Fin capabilities
 The Executor will put the command on the MQTT topic that is offered by the module.
 How a module handles this is described in the link:modules.adoc[module documentation]